| articles | chronology|

 destruction of our indigenous nations, if you can find it in your hearts

+to change one word in the title of your parade?
 Will you please change the name of your parade from a celebration of

 Columbus -- who was an African and Indian slave trader, and who was